M. N. Miller’s 2019 Year In Film

-Morris’s satirical look at the absurdest situation takes a while to find its way and more of the jokes misfire that hit their targets.
+Morris’s satirical look at the absurdest situation takes a while to find its way, and more of the jokes misfire hit their targets.
 The issue here is the characters on Davis’s side aren’t as sharply written as the critical eye it takes with Kendrick’s.

 152. Summer Night

 Tepid and flat.
 Watch early 20-somethings going out for one Summer Night with little conflict, no real edge, and everyone supports each other.
-That choice is interesting, but it never rises above its thin narrative and cardboard cutout characters, despite its likable cast.
+Despite its likable cast, that choice is interesting, but it never rises above its thin narrative and cardboard cutout characters.

 151. 21 Bridges

 A film that is nothing but an exercise in modern trope-a-dope.
-Besides a very good performance by Chadwick Boseman, who does what he can to make his role interesting, this genre picture’s standard by-the-numbers plot does little to stand out amongst the crowd.
+Besides an excellent performance by Chadwick Boseman, who does what he can to make his role interesting, this genre picture’s standard by-the-numbers plot does little to stand out amongst the crowd.

 150. Between Two Ferns: The Movie

 Was I just Galifianakis-ed?
 After watching Between Two Ferns: The Movie, the clear objective seems to be a test balloon for an Office-like Netflix series; it’s nothing more than an overblown SNL sketch, even at a sparse 82-minutes, that’s stretched beyond its limits.